Ortus-Solutions/up-and-running-with-quick/EXERCISE.md

 # Exercises

+## Step 8 Exercise

+Goal: Solve the N+1 problem with Eager Loading

+1. Ensure you have at least 10 posts and that at least one of your posts has at least 5 comments in order to see the N+1 problem and the fix.
+2. Install `cbdebugger`.
+3. Load the `posts.index` view and check out the cbdebugger view.
+Notice that we are executing a bunch of queries for our single page.
+4. Eager load the `author` relationship for our `posts.index` route.
+5. Eager load the `commenter` relationship for the `posts.show` route.

 ## Step 7 Exercise

 Goal: Make existing code cleaner, more readable, and more expressive using Scopes and Relationships